 My student is going through the campus judicial proceedings.
 Where can I get more information about the process?

-The Dean of Students Office often receives inquiries from parents regarding their student's judicial process within the Center for Student Ethics and Standards.
-The Center for Student Ethics and Standards has a special website dedicated to parents concerns and frequently asked questions.
+The Dean of Students Office often receives inquiries from parents regarding their student's judicial process within the Center for Student Conduct.
+The Center for Student Conduct has a special website dedicated to parents concerns and frequently asked questions.
 We encourage you to visit this site and find out more about the judicial process.

 Departments from around campus collaborate in order to most effectively respond to the needs of students at risk.
 Please refer to this list